manolodd/opensimmpls/README.md

 # COMPILING FROM SOURCES

-You can download latest compiled stable releases from the releases section of this repository.
+The best option is to download latest compiled stable releases from the releases section of this repository.
 However, if you want to test new features (please, do it and give feedback), you will need to compile the project from sources.
 Follow these steps:

  - Clone the OpenSimMPLS repo:
 ```console